balena-io/balena-cli/doc/cli.markdown

 Note this feature is in beta.

-Start a live session with the containers pushed to a local-mode device.
+Start a live session with the containers pushed to a local mode device.
 The project source folder is watched for filesystem events, and changes to files and folders are automatically synchronized to the running containers.
 The synchronisation is only in one direction, from this machine to the device, and changes made on the device itself may be overwritten.
 This feature requires a device running supervisor version v9.7.0 or greater.

+#### --detached, -d

+Don't tail application logs when pushing to a local mode device

 # Settings